 These books are required for the online course.

-- Basic Economics, A Natural Law Approach to Economics, 4th ed., Carson, Clarence, and Cleveland, Paul (includes the study guide).
+- Basic Economics, A Natural Law Approach to Economics, 4th ed., Clarence Carson, and Paul Cleveland, (which includes the study guide).
 ISBN: 978-0-9727401-4-2.
-Can be purchased at boundarystone.org or at Amazon.
+You can purchase this at boundarystone.org or at Amazon.

-You can navigate around the course using the Course Navigation links in the right sidebar.
+At any time, you can navigate around the course using the Course Navigation links in the right sidebar.

 Quote to Ponder

 If you bound the arms and legs of gold medal swimmer Michael Phelps, weighed him down with chains, threw him in a pool and he sank, you wouldn’t call it a “failure of swimming.”
 So, when markets have been weighted down by inept and excessive regulation, why call this a “failure of capitalism?”